AI Risk Monitoring Systems

 Delayed ground truth

-For many AI decisions, the true outcome is not known until weeks or months later (did the loan default? did the hired candidate succeed? did the patient’s condition improve?).
-This delay means accuracy monitoring operates on a lagged signal — the model may have degraded significantly before the monitoring system can detect it based on outcomes.
-Proxy metrics (confidence scores, output distribution shifts) provide earlier signals but are less definitive.
+For many AI decisions, the true outcome is not known until weeks or months later (loan defaults, hiring outcomes, patient outcomes).
+Accuracy monitoring operates on a lagged signal — the model may have degraded significantly before outcome data arrives.

 Alert fatigue

 Monitoring systems that produce too many alerts — particularly false alarms — train operators to ignore them.
-Calibrating alert thresholds to balance sensitivity (catching real problems) and specificity (avoiding false alarms) is an ongoing challenge.
-Alert fatigue is particularly dangerous for AI monitoring because the consequences of missed alerts can be severe.
+Calibrating thresholds to balance sensitivity and specificity is an ongoing challenge.

 Fairness monitoring requires demographic data

-Meaningful fairness monitoring requires knowing the demographic characteristics of affected individuals — data that may be legally restricted, practically unavailable, or ethically contentious to collect.
-Without demographic data, fairness monitoring is limited to proxy-based analysis, which is less precise and may itself raise concerns.
+Meaningful fairness monitoring requires knowing affected individuals’ demographic characteristics — data that may be legally restricted, practically unavailable, or ethically contentious to collect.

 Monitoring cannot detect unknown risk categories